Inspiration & Strategies for Nonprofit Management

 - Most meals are included in tuition: morning refreshments, full lunch, and afternoon snack are provided each day of the course; dinners are provided on Sunday and Tuesday, and heavy appetizers provided at the Thursday evening reception.
 The caterer can accommodate most dietary restrictions.

 Potential NELI applicants should take into account the preparation required in the weeks leading up to the Institute.

 - Application: The priority application deadline is Monday, February 1 (online application).
 Prospective participants are encouraged to apply by this priority deadline for a better chance of securing a space in the course.
-Applications will be reviewed on a rolling basis.
+Application review will be completed after the February 1st priority application deadline.
 Applications received after February 1 will be considered on a space-available basis.
 Time required: 30–45 minutes

 - 360 Leadership Assessment: Each participant will complete an online self-assessment as well as solicit assessments from at least seven of their supervisors, direct reports, and other colleagues.
 Time required: 2–4 hours

 - Leadership Challenge Exercise: Each participant will articulate a leadership/management challenge they would like to focus on throughout the course.
 These challenges are submitted in writing to the Lead Instructor before the Institute.
 Time required: 1–2 hours

 - Organizational Capacity Assessment (optional) – Each participant is invited to complete an assessment of their current organization to reference throughout the Institute.
 Time required: 45–60 minutes

 - Pre-reading: The course binder (which is mailed to participants in late February/early March) contains case studies and articles that participants are expected to read prior to attending the Institute.
 Time required: 8–14 hours depending on reading speed